janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 Enable Cloud Composer API, Dataflow API: `gcloud services enable composer.googleapis.com dataflow.googleapis.com`

 ## 🌠Composer 1

-If your code contains `contrib` imports, it can only be run in Composer 1.

 [DataFlowPythonOperator](https://airflow.apache.org/docs/apache-airflow/1.10.5/_api/airflow/contrib/operators/dataflow_operator/index.html#airflow.contrib.operators.dataflow_operator.DataFlowPythonOperator) can be used to launch Dataflow jobs written in Python.